krikscionaitisjonas/som-devops-homework/api-project/README.md

 Run flow:

-1. Start server (`uvicorn` command above).
+1. Start server (`uvicorn` command above)
-2. Import collection JSON into Postman.
+2. Import collection JSON into Postman
-3. Optionally import/select environment JSON.
+3. Optionally import/select environment JSON
-4. Run collection `TMF641 Service Ordering Demo`.
+4. Run collection `TMF641 Service Ordering Demo`

 Notes:

-- The collection is runnable even without selecting an environment (collection variables are included).
+- The collection is runnable even without selecting an environment (collection variables are included)
-- If environment is selected, it can override values like `baseUrl` and callback URL.
+- If environment is selected, it can override values like `baseUrl` and callback URL

 ## What the Postman suite demonstrates